dashingsoft/pyarmor/docs/reference/man.rst

 When private mode is enabled, the attributes of the obfuscated scripts could not be seen by plain script or Python interpreter.

+.. versionchanged:: 8.5.3

+   In previous versions, plain script could not import the module obfuscated by `--private`, now plain script could import the obfuscated module, but can't visit its attributes.

 .. option:: --restrict

             Enable restrict mode for package